Thirty-four ways to battle your insomnia, along with how to buy Ambien in Mexico

 The way I feel after that 13 hours of sleep must be what heroin is like.
-I love it so much when I do fall asleep I dream of sleeping.
+I love it so much that when I do fall asleep I dream of sleeping.

 Everyone knows what sleep deprivation can do to your waking hours.
 Insomnia is linked to depression and other health problems.
 We all know what the benefits of a good night’s sleep are in terms of your outlook on life.
 An old boyfriend once told me, "Never examine your life on three hours of sleep."
 Over the years he's been proven correct.